12 More Mooncakes You Don’t Want to Miss in 2009 – A Remix!

 Mid-Autumn cupcakes from Crystal Jade, Singapore

-Lending a little cute are these colorful cupcakes.
+Lending a little cute are these colourful cupcakes.
 I know they aren’t mooncakes… But look, how kawaii!
 They are adorned with festival icons like adorable bunnies and moons to spread some cheer. ($9.90 for 6)

 Pair these with the Hello Kitty mooncakes from polar puffs and make any kid the happiest child in the world!